You are currently viewing Using CSS Filters to Transform Images

 }

-• drop-shadow(x y blur color) – applies shadow (like box-shadow but better for images).
+• drop-shadow(x y blur color) – applies shadow (better than box-shadow).

 HTML: